ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-operations.md

 ## Edge cluster
 {: #fss-operations-edge}

-No operational tooling is deployed to the edge services cluster.
-All components of the edge cluster are configured to deliver their logs to vRealize Log Insight, inclusive of the virtual gateway syslog facilities.
-If the physical FortiGate is deployed in the place of the edge services cluster its syslog facility must send logs to VRLI.
+No operational tools are deployed to the edge services cluster.
+The edge cluster is monitored and managed by using the tools that are deployed on the management cluster.
+All components of the edge services cluster are configured to deliver their log files to vRLI, inclusive of the virtual gateway syslog facilities.
+If the physical FortiGate is deployed instead of the edge services cluster, its syslog facility must send logs to vRLI.

 ## Workload cluster
 {: #fss-operations-workload}

-No operational tooling is deployed to the workload cluster.
-All platform components that are deployed in the workload cluster are configured to deliver their logs to vRealize Log Insight.
+No operational tools are deployed to the workload cluster.
+The workload cluster is monitored and managed by using the tools that are deployed on the management cluster.
+All platform components that are deployed in the workload cluster are configured to deliver their log files to vRLI.

 **Next topic**: [Caveonix integration](/docs/vmwaresolutions?topic=vmwaresolutions-fss-caveonix)